Aloka: Sanskrit for Illumination and Light.

 Keep your good bread rising, Andrew”.

-I’m so so sad for this world.
+I’m so, so sad for this world.

-So I think of the monks and Aloka,
+So I think of the monks

-and brought from India
+the dog they adopted and brought from India

-to walk for peace.
+to walk across America for peace,

 Aloka Sanskrit for illumination and light,